emartineznunez/AutoMeKin/README.md

 2. `install-gnu-parallel-from-epel.sh`.
 Enables the EPEL repository and installs parallel from it.

-The program employs python3 and the following python3 libraries are needed (which can be easily installed with pip):
+Additionally, the following python3 libraries (easily installed with pip) are
+needed:

 - ASE (\>= 3.21.1), Matplotlib (\>= 3.3.4), NetworkX (\>= 2.5), NumPy (\>= 1.19.5), SciPy (\>= 1.5.4)